MioYiSama/mioyi-blog/content/blog/my-server.md

     name: caddy2-config
 ```

-## Core Service Selection
+## Selection of Infrastructure Services

-The essential core services are reverse proxy (external access), database (data storage), object storage (helps the database store files), and authentication (self‑explanatory).
+The main infrastructure services are reverse proxy (external access), database (data storage), object storage (helping the database store files), and identity authentication (self-explanatory).

 ### Reverse Proxy

-Many people’s first instinct is Nginx, a classic web server.
-But compared to Caddy, Nginx’s developer experience is poor.
-Traefik, HAProxy, etc., are over‑engineered and only suited for extreme performance scenarios; gateway‑type products like Kong aren’t a good fit for personal servers.
+Many people's first thought is Nginx, a very established web server.
+However, compared to Caddy, Nginx's DX (Developer Experience) is too poor.
+Reverse proxies like Traefik and HAProxy are too advanced and suitable only for extreme performance scenarios; gateway products like Kong are not suitable for personal servers.

-Caddy requires building a custom binary when you need plugins:
+Using Caddy plugins requires building a custom Caddy executable:

 ```dockerfile {filename="Dockerfile"}
 FROM caddy:2-builder AS builder